Nicotine Withdrawal Symptoms and Timeline

 Mental cravings will still pop up from time to time, especially in the first year, but they will not be anything near the level of the first month.
 Beware of situations where you will be around a lot of tobacco smoke or around folks that you used to smoke with.
 Constantly remind yourself that things, like taking a smoke break with other smokers or having a cigarette on the first day of spring are not worth going through the trouble of going through the quitting process again.

 It is a feeling you will have to deal with for the rest of your life.
-You will remember the good times you had while smoking or the feeling of a cigarette after a meal or in the morning.
+You will remember the good times you had while smoking or the feeling of a cigarette after a meal or in the morning which is why vaporizers can sometimes fill the void left by the ritual of smoking, as it shares many similar characteristics.
 Don’t let yourself get sentimental!
 For every cigarette that felt great, there were hundreds more that you did not want to smoke but had to because your addiction demanded it.

 For the rest of your life, temptations and thoughts of smoking could drive you back to the pack.
 These thoughts and temptations can catch you off-guard because you lost focus on quitting as hard as you were in the first few weeks.